topofocus/active-orient/README.md

 For changes from Version OrientDB 2.2 -> [Wiki](../..//wiki/Changes-2.2--to------3.0)
 ### Quick Start

+You need a ruby 2.5/2.6  Installation and a working OrientDB-Instance (Version 3.0.17 or above).

 - clone the project,
  - run bundle install ; bundle update,
  - update config/connect.yml,